RayParkerBassPlayer/slippage/WARP.md

 **Best-Fit Selection**: When finding alternatives, system chooses smallest fitting slip by area (length × width) to minimize waste.

 **Iterative Eviction**: Evicted members are automatically reconsidered.
 Algorithm loops until stable (no more changes).

+**Ignore-Length Mode (`--ignore-length`)**: When enabled, only boat width is checked for fitting.
+Boats can be longer than slips.
+Length differences are shown in assignment comments (e.g., "NOTE: boat is 3' 6\" longer than slip").

 ## Code Style Conventions